Healthy eating and exercise basics

 - Save on washing up by cooking one-pot meals such as soups, curries and casseroles.

-- Prepare food the night before if you have the time and energy.
+- Cut vegetables and meat into smaller pieces to save time on cooking.
+Prepare food the night before if you have the time and energy.